Solar Circuit Kits are available from CirKits.

 A 2x2 frame should be made in a double H shape (Figure 1), its purpose is to act as a spacer between the back metal panel and the collector plate.
 Screw the 2x2 frame to the inside of the 2x6 box.
 In my prototype version, the 2x2 frame was narrower than the box so that it fit within the bent ends of the U bars.

 Cut the back metal panel so that it fits exactly inside of the 2x6 box.
 Galvanized duct metal is a good choice of material for this piece.
 Using a jig saw, cut holes in the top and bottom center of the back metal panel for the ducts to pass through.
 Screw the back metal panel to back of the 2x2 frame.

 Cut fiberglass insulation material to fit between the back metal panel and the back of the 2x6 box.
 Cut holes in the fiberglass for the two ducts.
 Cut the plywood back panel so that it covers the back of the 2x6 box.
 Cut holes for the 2 ducts in the back panel.
 Fiberglass insulation is harmful to the lungs.
-The insulation should either be sealed from the air path using silicone caulk, or a different type of solid insulation such as styrofoam could be substituted.
+The fiberglass should be completely sealed from the air path using high temperature silicone caulk.
+Alternately, a different type of solid insulation such as styrofoam could be substituted.
 Styrofoam may eventually break down from the constant heat.

 Apply a bead of silicone caulk around the edge of the glass panel to keep water and cold air from leaking into the box.